spread-ai/docs-appsmith-fork/docs/reference/framework/context-object.md

 #### colors `object`

-This object contains the color properties of the application.
+This object has the color properties of the application.
 It has the following properties:

 #### primaryColor `string`